sulbel/conceptual-toolbox/langs/CSS.md

 * Locks an element in place, relative to its parent container
 * Unlike relative positioning, removes the element from the normal flow of the HMTL document

+### Fixed Positioning
+* Elements with a fixed position do not move when the user scrolls the webpage (like a navbar)
+* Like absolute positioning, removes the element from the normal flow of the HMTL document

 ## Common properties